Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Is A Money Market Fund?

-When investors buy shares in a money market fund, the capital is used to purchase short-term securities, including the following, all of which are short-term:
+When investors buy shares in a money market fund, the capital is used to purchase short-term securities, including the following:

-Money market funds try to hold a net asset value (NAV) of $1 per share, and the difference between the NAV price and portfolio earnings are paid out to investors in the form of dividends.
-This ensures that investors are paid on a regular basis, though the amount paid out is not necessarily the same every payout.
+Money market funds try to hold a net asset value (NAV) of $1 or $10 per share in Canada.
+Any excess earnings are paid out to investors in the form of monthly distributions.
+This ensures that investors are paid on a regular basis, though the amount paid out is not necessarily the same for every payout.

 Types Of Money Market Funds